 This section contains fundamental knowledge of the Salesforce platform.
 No matter your role in the ecosystem, everyone should learn these Salesforce Admin concepts that will be found in your Certified Administrator Certification.

 21. Can you describe the differences between a Role and a Profile?

-Roles & Profiles are two fundamental concepts of the Salesforce platform.
+Roles and Profiles are two fundamental concepts of the Salesforce platform.
 They control what users can see and do on the platform.

-Automation tools in Salesforce are an Admin’s best friend.
+Automation tools in Salesforce are an admin’s best friend.
 They are designed to be easy to use and enable businesses to automate complex processes.
-This, in turn, helps users be more productive, allowing them to focus on revenue-generating activities instead of manual Admin work.
+This, in turn, helps users to be more productive, allowing them to focus on revenue-generating activities instead of manual admin work.